-We said hello to Authorship and built that in (when Google loved it) and then removed it (when Google discovered that search users preferred clicking on searches with authourship over and above their search adverts).
+We said hello to Authorship and built that in (when Google loved it) and then removed it (when Google discovered that its users preferred clicking on searches with authorship and click on adverts dropped).

 We made the site usable for completely inexperienced webmasters.
 It worked.
 It worked well (and still does!)
 But we knew we were hitting the buffers as far as what we could do with Php and were losing the will to live in Php land (it is genuinely great, keep up the good work, but….) we were finding it rather restrictive.

 By 2015 we realised (but didn’t understand what it was called) that it was becoming more and more difficult to make BIG changes without affecting too much.
 This is The Monolith Application issue.

 We built a new CMS, we tried to get investment, we almost got investment.
 But we were trying to build a better Wix / Square Space / Site builder website.
 We did build it, it did work.
 We were using newer, funkier technologies (MongoDB and Node.js), we realised we liked the funkier technologies.
 We even gave it a new name this time – Vitamin.
 We even liked the name.

 But, development stalled.
 It was still a Monolith Application.
 We also were a very early adopter of Node (pre version 1) and although it was stable, it was obviously trying to properly version itself, grow and fully stabilise.
 Before it was too late we decided to change tracks a bit.